jk-karthik/ML_web_service/README.md

  http://127.0.0.1:8000/api/v1/rf-PL-rootfreqpunish/predict -use this url  <br />

- Change the address ,for self.model to the installed location of "Web_rf_1.joblib" in rf file present in backend/server/apps/ml/classifier/rf.py   <br />
- Also change the endpoint_name to "rf-PL-rootfreqpunish" and algorithm name to "randomforrest-1" in file backend/server/server/wsgi.py

  # Further Improvement  and Comparision with Other models

  This model can be further improved by adding more data and all the relavent features required for the prediction (Classification Task). <br /> <br />